'Cheeky' Verstappen toys with rivals as title looms

 Red Bull rivals continue to blow hot and cold

-In Spa, it was Ferrari and Mercedes who were closest to Red Bull in the see-sawing battle behind them.
+In Spa, it was Ferrari and Mercedes who were closest to Red Bull in the see-sawing battle behind the runaway leaders.

 Leclerc drove extremely well to keep Hamilton at arm's length, and to make at least one of the Red Bulls look as if it belongs to the same category as the other cars for much of the afternoon.